 - Increase ventilation and sunlight or UV bulbs if possible

-- Clean surfaces with strong cleanser or very weak bleach solutions
+- Clean surfaces with strong cleanser or a safe mold killer (don’t use bleach)

 - Check nearby plants for mold